MotorStorm: Apocalypse: Release

 The game was released in spring 2011 in Europe and North America.
 The game was initially scheduled to be released in New Zealand on 16 March, but following a magnitude 6.3 earthquake in the country in February, the game release was delayed indefinitely.
 Similarly, the game's release in Japan was also delayed indefinitely after an earthquake and tsunami struck the country on 10 March – the game's originally scheduled release date.
 The cancellation was confirmed by Sony Computer Entertainment Japan three months later, with no reason given at the time.
 Sony Computer Entertainment Europe also delayed the game's release in the UK, stating in relation the disaster in Japan: "We are very conscious of the parallels between these events and the underlying theme in MotorStorm and are doing everything we can to be as sensitive as possible to the situation".

+The game was first released in Asia on 16 March 2011.
 In Australia, the game was launched as scheduled on 17 March, but Sony halted any further shipments and pulled all advertising campaigns for the game.